haierkeys/fast-note-sync-service/README.md

 The default configuration file is `config.yaml`.
 The program will automatically look for it in the **root directory** or the **config/** directory.

-View full configuration example: [config/config.yaml](https://www.google.com/search?q=https://github.com/haierkeys/fast-note-sync-service/blob/master/config/config.yaml)
+View full configuration example: [config/config.yaml](https://www.google.com/search?q=config/config.yaml)

 ## 📅 Changelog

-For full version history, please visit the [Releases Page](https://github.com/haierkeys/fast-note-sync-service/releases).
+For a complete version history, please visit the [Releases page](https://github.com/haierkeys/fast-note-sync-service/releases).

-## ☕ Sponsor & Support
+## ☕ Sponsorship & Support

 This project is completely open-source and free.
-If you find it helpful, please **Star** this project or buy the author a coffee.
-This will motivate me to continue maintenance.
-Thank you\!
+If you find it helpful, you are welcome to **Star** this project or buy the author a coffee.
+This will motivate me to continue maintaining it.
+Thank you!

 [<img src="https://cdn.ko-fi.com/cdn/kofi3.png?v=3" alt="BuyMeACoffee" width="100">](https://ko-fi.com/haierkeys)